Lone Working Procedure

 - To respond to any risk that may occur.

-You are required to follow the requirements of the Lone Working Policy and Guidance at all times, regardless of any other available guidance.
+You are required to follow the requirements of the local lone working policy at all times, regardless of any other available guidance.

 2. A Proactive Approach